seaoss/removebg/README.md

 # removebg
-A simple picture tool for removing the backgroup.
+A simple picture tool for removing the background.